Skip to content

 For time series models, you have an option to see results for original or derived features.
 When viewing original features, the chart shows all features derived from the original parent feature as a single entry.
 Hovering on a feature displays a tooltip showing the aggregated impact of the original and derived features (the sum of derived feature impacts).

-Additionally, you can rescale the plot (ON by default), which will zoom in to show lower impact results, from the Settings link.
+Additionally, you can rescale the plot (on by default), which will zoom in to show lower impact results, from the Settings link.
 This is useful in cases where the top feature has a significantly higher impact than other features, preventing the plot from displaying values for the lesser features.

 Note that the Settings link is only available if scaling is available.
 The link is hidden or shown based on the ratio of Feature Impact values (whether they are high enough to need scaling).
 Specifically, it is only shown if highest_score / second_highest_score > 3.